dprint/dprint/website/config.md

 }
 ```

-## `$schema`

-This property is optional and provides auto-completion support in Visual Studio Code.

 ## Plugins

 The `plugins` property specifies which plugins to use for formatting.
 These may be URLs or file paths to a WebAssembly file of the plugin.